Tencent/DepthCrafter/README.md

 - [24-9-14] 🔥🔥🔥 **DepthCrafter** is released now, have fun!

-🤗 DepthCrafter can generate temporally consistent long-depth sequences with fine-grained details for open-world videos, without requiring additional information such as camera poses or optical flow.
+🔥 DepthCrafter can generate temporally consistent long-depth sequences with fine-grained details for open-world videos, without requiring additional information such as camera poses or optical flow.

+🤗 If you find DepthCrafter useful, please help ⭐ this repo, which is important to Open-Source projects.
+Thanks!

 ## 🎥 Visualization
 We provide some demos of unprojected point cloud sequences, with reference RGB and estimated depth videos.